 Concept, Technological Research, User Research, User Personas, Ideation & Concept Development

 Interviews, Storyboard, User Journey & User Testing

 Feedback, Improve, Video Inspiration Video Filming, Editing & Future Developments

 Focusing on creating an augmented reality mobile application for children aged between 2-4 years old along with parents and teachers.
 Also, focusing on numbers allowing children to be immersed in environments in different areas.
-This is a subject that is different from your average AR gaming techniques and instead focuses on education rather than entertainment.
+This is a subject that differs from your average AR gaming techniques and focuses on education rather than entertainment.

 To ensure this experience works correctly.
 I've designed the cards in a way users would need to use the application to see the augmented reality feature of the shape moving.

-As augmented reality is a new technology still and therefore, the users need to be treated as if they have never used it before.
+Augmented reality is a new technology still; therefore, the users need to be treated as if they have never used it before.
 The interactions, controlling, and navigation of the interfaces need to be simple for them to learn quickly.

-Overall, an excellent personal experience is vital, and especially because it is targeting children aged between 2-4 years old it's significant as it needs to be easy for them to adapt along with parents and teachers so they can help their child or student. to learn how it functions.
+Overall, an excellent personal experience is vital, primarily because it targets children aged between 2-4 years old.
+It's significant as it needs to be easy for them to adapt, along with parents and teachers, so that they can help their child or student.
+To learn how it functions.

 This was down to my three stages of user testing being successful.
-By creating a range of documents/products to support the brand, it helped to bring the business together.
+Creating a range of documents/products to support the brand helped to bring the business together.
 This was the first time I have looked at a project with a more ‘business head,’ and it opened my eyes to more than just creating an app.
-Learn 2-D Shapes has taught me to analyse the ‘whole package’ and I am content with that.
+Learn 2-D Shapes has taught me to analyse the ‘whole package,’ and I am content with that.